 The Council received a report from Methanex in May 2016 relating to water use reduction at Waitara Valley during the 2014 and 2015 calendar years.
 This report is a requirement of condition 5b of Consent 0801-2.
-It was discussed and included in the previous monitoring report (Technical Report 2016-50).
+It was discussed and included in a previous monitoring report (Technical Report 2016-50).
+The next report is due at the end of 2018 and will be discussed in the next annual monitoring report.